dattapri/webrepo/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
 Candidate in the Department of Economics at Michigan State University.
 I enjoy using quasi-experimental empirical methods to answer policy relevant questions in labor, public, and health economics.
-I am currently on the job market, and I will be available for interviews at the 2022 ASSA Annual Meeting.
+I am currently on the job market and am available for interviews